Oslandia/docker-qgis/qgis-build/README.md

 $ docker run -it --rm -v $(pwd):/qgis qgis-build
 ```

+Note that the `docker run` command should be run from the `build` directory, that is the directory
+that contains the `QGIS` repository.

-The build process creates Debian packages in the `build` directory.
+After the build completes you should find Debian packages (`.deb` files) in the `build` directory.